About

 Step 2: Request translations

-• Source Media Language - Select the source media language (in this case, English) from the drop-down menu.
-The options in the menu are dependent on your REACH plan.
+- Source Media Language - Select the language spoken in the media.
+Available languages depend on your REACH plan.

-• Target Translation Language - Select the desired language from the drop-down menu.
-The options in the menu are dependent on your Reach plan.
+- Target Translation Language - Select the language to translate the captions into.
+Available languages depend on your REACH plan.

 2. Click Submit.